 Galerie de Paléontologie et d'Anatomie comparée, Natural history museum in Jardin des Plantes, Paris, France

 The building was designed by Ferdinand Dutert and opened in 1898 as part of the National Museum of Natural History.
-Its construction occurred during a period of growing scientific interest in evolution and comparative anatomy in the 1800s.
+It was built at a time when scientific interest in evolution was growing rapidly across Europe.

 The community of curious travelers